 Built by Israel along the West Bank, the security wall is seen as apartheid by Palestinians.
 As it turns out, one of the many forms of nonviolent protest includes the many types of graffiti on the Palestinian side of the wall.
 In Bethlehem, the wall runs within walking distance to the city’s many historical sites so it’s quite easy to stroll along and see what Palestinians and their supporters are creating.

 Below, the one and only alternative travel guide to Bethlehem with its main hotspots.
+Don’t forget to leave your comments if you liked the article.

 A historic spot